 There’s no shortage of beautiful temples in Bali, and Tanah Lot is no exception!

-Located a 30-minute drive from Seminyak, just on the outskirts of hip Canggu, Tanah Lot is one of the most spectacular temples in all of Bali.
+Located a 30-minute drive from Seminyak, just on the outskirts of hip Canggu, Tanah Lot is one of the most spectacular temples in all of Bali and an iconic Indonesia landmark.
 The Hindi temple is a firm favorite among worshippers, sunset chasers, and Instagrammers, and it’s not hard to see why.
 Perched atop a rock that juts out of the sea, Tanah Lot has an incredible setting.

 If you’re not taking a Grab Taxi or self-driving, it’s easy to join a sunset tour or book a private transfer to get there.
 You’ll need to pay a small entrance fee (65,000 rupiahs) to enter the shrine, but it will be worth it even if it is just to experience the incredible views.
 To enter the temple, make sure to check the tide schedule as you’ll only be able to go inside during low tide.